-To further engage the participants we want to organize a paper-/poster-session, together with the hands-on demo-session, where participants will be able to present current results of their research projects.
+To further engage the participants we have a paper-/poster-session, together with the hands-on demo-session, where participants will be able to present current results of their research projects.
 Especially young researchers (PhD students) will be able to gain experience presenting their results to their peers.
-Finally, we will feature a panel discussion including all invited speakers to have an open ended discussion to round off the workshop.
+Finally, the workshop features a panel discussion including all invited speakers to have an open ended discussion to round off the workshop.

 For more details see the Description page.

 We are grateful for the support of the following organizations: